twilipi/ELK-project-1/README/READMEa.md

     - username
     - tasks for configure and installing metricbeat

-- Run the playbook, and navigate to __the machine's IP address via browser__ to check that the installation worked as expected.
+- Run the playbook, and navigate to __http://[ELK server IP address]:5601/app/kibana*__ to check that the installation worked as expected.

+_*ELK server IP address is listed above_

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_